sivakarthik98/NoonAgent/index.md

                     // Initialize the embedded service with the provided parameters embeddedservice_bootstrap.init(
                         '00DWU00000CtcCF',  // Your Salesforce Organization ID
-                        'NoonAgent',  // The name of the chat service 'https://ustglobalinc3-dev-ed.develop.my.site.com/ESWNoonAgent1735813279639',  // The URL of your service
+                        'Noon_Agent',  // The name of the chat service 'https://ustglobalinc3-dev-ed.develop.my.site.com/ESWNoonAgent1735816529386',  // The URL of your service
                         {
                             scrt2URL: 'https://ustglobalinc3-dev-ed.develop.my.salesforce-scrt.com'  // Optional secure URL
                         }